Periprosthetic fractures with short-stem prostheses - How high is the risk?

 1. Different anchoring in the bone

-- Short-stem prostheses are anchored metaphyseally, i.e., in the upper region of the femur.
-As a result, the diaphysis (the long tubular part of the femur) remains largely intact.
+- Short‑stem prostheses are anchored metaphyseally, i.e., in the upper part of the femur.
+Thus the diaphysis (the long shaft portion of the femur) remains largely intact.

-- Straight stem prostheses extend deeper into the diaphysis and are firmly anchored there.
+- Straight‑stem prostheses however extend deeper into the diaphysis and are firmly anchored there.

 This different anchorage influences the type of fractures:

-- Fractures occur more frequently in the proximal (upper) thigh region with short-stem prostheses, especially if the metaphyseal anchorage is not optimal.
+- With short‑stem prostheses, fractures tend to occur in the proximal (upper) thigh region, especially when the metaphyseal anchoring is not optimal.

 - In straight stem prostheses, fractures often occur in the diaphysis, i.e. further down the femur.
 These fractures are more difficult to treat as they are often associated with a renewed, deep anchoring of the implant.